Hirlam/Trac2Markdown.jl/docs/src/ConfigureYourExperiment.md

 The writeup times of model output can be defined as a space separated list or as a fixed frequency for model history files, surfex files and postprocessed files respectively.
 The unit of the steps of WRITUPTIMES, SWRITUPTIMES, PWRITUPTIMES and OUTINT should be in hours or minutes depending on the **TFLAG** Regular output interval can be switched on by setting OUTINT>0.
 Consequently, OUTINT will override the WRITUPTIMES lists!

- * ''TFLAG'': Time flag for model output.
-Hourly or minute-based output (__h__|min)
+ * *TFLAG*: Time flag for model output.
+Hourly or minute-based output (`__h__|min`)
- * ''HWRITUPTIMES'':  Output list for history files.
+ * *HWRITUPTIMES*:  Output list for history files.
 Default is "00-21:3,24-60:6" which will output files every 3 hours for 00-21 and every 6 hours for 24-60.
- * ''VERITIMES'':  Output list for verification files.
+ * *VERITIMES*:  Output list for verification files.
 Default is "00-60:1" which will produce file every 1 hour for 00-60
- * ''SWRITUPTIMES''  Output list for surfex files.
+ * *SWRITUPTIMES*  Output list for surfex files.
 Default is "00-06:3" which output a  SURFEX file every 3 hours for 00-06.
- * ''PWRITUPTIMES''  Output list for fullpos (post-processed) files.
+ * *PWRITUPTIMES*  Output list for fullpos (post-processed) files.
 Default is "00-21:3,24-60:6" which will output files every 3 hours for 00-21 and every 6 hours for 24-60.